 Free: Watercolor Shading Tutorial

 In this free tutorial, you'll learn the basic techniques for shading with watercolor.
-I'll share a couple of quick tips, and you'll be shading your illustrations in no time.
-Plus, I demonstrate a cool way to shade your hand lettering that will really make it pop!
+I'll share a couple of quick tips, and you'll be shading your illustrations (and hand lettering) in no time.

 Whimsical Watercolor Basics